Skip to content

 Using Quantum ESPRESSO at NERSC

-Use the module avail command to see which versions are available and module load espresso/<version> to load the environment:
+Use the module spider command to see which versions are available and module load espresso/<version> to load the environment:

 espresso/7.0-libxc-5.2.2-cpu